urbit/docs/tutorials/arvo/arvo.md

 Each vane defines a protocol for interacting with other vanes (via Arvo) by defining four types of `card`s: `task`s, `gift`s, `note`s, and `sign`s.

-When one vane is `%pass`ed a card in its `task` (defined in zuse), Arvo activates the `+call` gate with the card as its argument.
-To produce a result, the vane `%give`s one of the cards defined in its `gift`.
-If the vane needs to request something of another vane, it `%pass`es it a `note` card.
-When that other vane returns a result, Arvo activates the `+take` gate of the initial vane with one of the cards defined in its `sign`.
+When one vane is `%pass`ed a `card` in its `task` (defined in `zuse`), Arvo activates the `+call` gate with the `card` as its argument.
+To produce a result, the vane `%give`s one of the `card`s defined in its `gift`.
+If the vane needs to request something of another vane, it `%pass`es it a `note` `card`.
+When that other vane returns a result, Arvo activates the `+take` gate of the initial vane with one of the `card`s defined in its `sign`.

-In other words, there are only four ways of seeing a move: (1) as a request seen by the caller, which is a `note`.
+In other words, there are only four ways of seeing a `move`: (1) as a request seen by the caller, which is a `note`.
 (2) that same request as seen by the callee, a `task`.
 (3) the response to that first request as seen by the callee, a `gift`.
 (4) the response to the first request as seen by the caller, a `sign`.

-When a `task` `card` is `%pass`ed to a vane, Arvo calls its `+call` gate, passing it both the card and its duct.
+When a `task` `card` is `%pass`ed to a vane, Arvo calls its `+call` gate, passing it both the `card` and its `duct`.
 This gate must be defined in every vane.
-It produces two things in the following order: a list of moves and a possibly modified copy of its context.
-The moves are used to interact with other vanes, while the new context allows the vane to save its state.
+It produces two things in the following order: a list of `move`s and a possibly modified copy of its context.
+The `move`s are used to interact with other vanes, while the new context allows the vane to save its state.
 The next time Arvo activates the vane it will have this context as its subject.